susanfawcett/Hawaii/README.md

 source /path/to/directory/miniconda3/etc/profile.d/conda.sh
 conda activate SORTER2

-#### Include path to a single master version of scripts (these need not be modified; all necessary file names and other changes can be made to batch scripts for each project using the pipeline)
+#### Include path to a single master version of scripts (these need not be modified; all necessary file names and other changes can be made to batch scripts for each project using the pipeline).
 python /path/to/directory/bin/1a.py -n Projectname -trim T -spades T

 ### Use Haplominer to assembly align off-target reads to reference plastome
+#### Reference plastomes were used for Pritchardia pacifica, NCBI reference NC_067842.1 and Lysimachia clethroides, NCBI reference  NC_064345.1, downloaded from GenBank.

+haplominer script

+### Resulting assemblies were aligned to the reference using Mafft
+script

+### Assemblies were renamed according to the file name
+script

+### Sequences represented by less than 50% of columns were removed

+### Summary statistics were used to evaluate different trimming strategies

+### TrimAL was used to generate final alignments

+### Plastome Phylogenies were inferred using IQTree